 Sometimes a donor will unconditionally promise to donate a noncash asset in the future.
-For example, an individual might enter into an agreement in which it promises to transfer a parcel of land in four years, or a company might promise to give 1,000 shares of its stock in four years.
-As is the case with promises to give cash, such gifts are reported as contribution revenue in the period the promise is made, even though the promised asset will not be transferred until a future date.
-There are uncertainties in these gifts related to potential changes (decreases) in value of the underlying asset between the time it is promised and the time it is actually transferred, as well as the potential that the donor may not follow through on their promise.
+For example, an individual might enter into an agreement to transfer a parcel of land in four years, or a company might promise to give 1,000 shares of its stock in four years.
+As is the case with promises to give cash, such gifts are reported at fair value as contribution revenue in the period the promise is made, even though the promised asset will not be transferred until a future date.
+There are uncertainties in these gifts related to potential changes in value of the underlying asset between the time it is promised and the time it is actually transferred, as well as the potential that the donor may not follow through on their promise.
 Fair value measurement takes those uncertainties into consideration.

-As with promises to give cash, expectations related to collectability (and changes in what will be received) are considered when initially measuring the fair value of the contribution.
-If a present value technique is used, fair value of the contribution would be based on the present value of the projected fair value of the underlying noncash item on the date it is to be transferred.
+As with promises to give cash, expectations related to collectibility (i.e., the performance of the donor in transferring the assets) as well as changes in the value of what will be received are contemplated when initially measuring the fair value of the contribution.
+If a present value technique is used, fair value of the contribution would be based on the present value of the projected fair value of the underlying noncash items on the date it is to be transferred.
 That is, the future fair value of the item should be discounted to reflect the timing and uncertainty of the item's future delivery, using an appropriate discount rate.
 In cases when the future fair value of the underlying asset is difficult to determine, ASC 958-605-30-8 allows the fair value of the promise to be based on the fair value of the underlying asset at the date of initial recognition.
 If that approach is used, the fair value of the promise is not discounted for the time value of money.